Efficient Verification of Optimized Code: Correct High-speed X25519: Conclusion

 Like \cite{viguier}, only general purpose, well-understood verification methods were used.
 Why3 in particular has an easy learning curve\cite{cserc19}.
 Our method for translating C and assembly code into WhyML is straight-forward, and the AVR model of Section~\ref{sec:avrmodel} can be validated, so trust in our results mainly resides with trusting the verification condition generation of Why3, the soundness of the automated provers, and the compilation-toolchain (C compiler, assembler and linker) used for producing AVR binaries.
 The weakest link in this chain is definitely the use of automated provers: during our work we discovered a soundness error in Alt-Ergo 2.0, forcing us to preclude its use.
 We eagerly await the ability to perform proof reconstruction in Why3 using verified SMT solvers\cite{z3,bettersmt}.

 We used a version of Why3 compatible with \cite{vstte17}.
 Newer versions are available, which in principle allow for an improved AVR model and specification.
-However, due to a slight change in the handling of \emph{type invariants}, we found the versions available to us to generate inefficient SMT input for the multiplication routines in \cite{vstte17}.
-Since our use of invariants can be avoided, we explored several workarounds, but in the end chose to use the older version for time-efficiency reasons.
+However, due to a change in the meaning of \emph{type invariants}, the versions available to us generated inefficient SMT output for the verified multiplication routines of \cite{vstte17}.
+Since our use of type invariants can be avoided, we explored several alternatives, but in the end chose to use the older version for time-efficiency reasons.

-Our verification was performed in a modest amount of time, which is probably commensurate with the engineering time required for code of this nature.
+Our verification was performed in an amount of time that seems commensurate with the time it took the original implementers to engineer the code.
 Most time was spent on the multiplication routines in assembly code.
 For the C code, the most time-consuming part was, in fact, finding the right abstraction level for a simple specification of the Montgomery ladder.

 Due to our general purpose approach, our findings are encouraging for other low-level language applications.
 In particular, due to the limitations of AVR, the code we encountered was quite long, and performed arithmetic on many \emph{limbs} (32 instead of the more usual four or five).
 We expect our approach to work well for verifying the 32-bit ARM code in \cite{hutter}, requiring less time and with the possibility of some proof re-use.
 We would also like to verify the compiler-generated assembly code of routines verified at a higher level (such as in Section~\ref{sec:c}), by translating high-level specifications to the assembly level.
 This would strengthen our result by removing the C compiler from the trusted code base.